By Tom Pick

 One additional comment from my colleague Nick Beard, director of business development at Boomset: “The U.S. is heading into an election year and it’ll be interesting to see how the geopolitical landscape will affect how businesses domestically and abroad will allocate and spend their event budgets!”

-Climate change is in the forefront of world thinking.
+Climate change is at the forefront of world thinking.
 Travel will be questioned from a carbon impact perspective.
 How will we respond to this as event professionals who rely on people traveling to the events we design?

 We must do a far better job of the narrative around how meetings and events drive business results, build bridges between humans, and that the same results cannot be achieved without face to face interaction, which can be supported but not replaced by technology.